diversifix/diversifix/doc/system-overview.md

 ## Application user flow

-The high-level user workflow of the INCLUSIFY App works as follows:
+The high-level user workflow of the DIVERSIFIX App works as follows:

 ![Visualization of user flow](./images/user-flow.png)